 Loans are a necessary part of many businesses who are starting up their operations or looking to take things to the next level.
 An EIN isn’t technically required for most business loans, but it does help you prove your legitimacy to any potential lender, and take more steps in the right direction.

 If you’re looking to open up your own business banking account, NorthOne is the right place for you.
-Click the link here and you can apply in about three minutes.
+Click the link here and you can apply.
 Oh, and make sure to have your EIN handy if you’re a company that needs one.

 Opinions, advice, services, or other information or content expressed or contributed here by customers, users, or others, are those of the respective author(s) or contributor(s) and do not necessarily state or reflect those of The Bancorp Bank (“Bank”).
 Bank is not responsible for the accuracy of any content provided by the author(s) or contributor(s).